-- a.
-Assembly on campus for the purpose of creating a riot, destruction, or diversion which interferes with the normal operation of the College.
-(This should not be construed to deny any students the right of peaceful, non-disruptive assembly) - b.
-Obstruction of the free movement of persons about the campus, interference with the use of College facilities, or material interference with the normal operations of the College - c.
-Abuse or unauthorized use of sound amplification equipment indoors or outdoors during classroom hours - d.
-Obstructing, disrupting, or attempting to obstruct or disrupt any teaching, research, administrative, disciplinary, or otherwise authorized activity - e.
-Unauthorized audio, photographic, or video recording of any person while on College premises without consent from the individual in the recording, when such a recording is likely to cause injury, harm, or distress.
-This includes, but is not limited to taking pictures of another person without consent in a gym, locker room, or restroom - f.
-No person shall exhibit behavior that is irresponsible or dangerous to the well-being or safety of self or any member or visitor of the Dalton State College community.
-(This should not be construed to indicate that students who have engaged in self-harm will be charged with violations of this Code) - g.
-Violation of published College and/or University System of Georgia policies, rules, or regulations
+- a) Assembly on campus to create a riot, destruction, or diversion that interferes with the normal operation of the College.
+(This should not be construed to deny any students the right of peaceful, non-disruptive assembly) - b) Obstruction of the free movement of persons about the campus, interference with the use of College facilities, or material interference with the normal operations of the College. - c) Abuse or unauthorized use of sound amplification equipment indoors or outdoors during classroom hours. - d) Obstructing, disrupting, or attempting to obstruct or disrupt any teaching, research, administrative, disciplinary, or otherwise authorized activity.

+- e) Unauthorized audio, photographic, or video recording of any person while on College premises without consent from the individual in the recording when such a recording is likely to cause injury, harm, or distress.
+This includes but is not limited to taking pictures of another person without consent in a gym, locker room, or restroom. - f) Physical abuse, threats, intimidation, harassment, coercion, or other actions that threaten or endanger the health or safety of another person. - g) Discrimination: differential treatment of a person based on that person's membership in a protected class that unreasonably interferes with or limits the person's work, education performance, or ability to participate in or benefit from an institutional program or activity. - h) Harassment: unwanted behavior, communication, or interaction directed at a person that causes reasonable fear for safety, or is sufficiently severe, pervasive, and persistent that it interferes with the person's institutional employment or ability to participate in or benefit from any institutional programs.